openSUSE/news-o-o/_posts/2011-07-30-opensuse-weekly-news-186-is-out.markdown

 We had a couple of public meetings which resulted in a niceÂ [list of stuff to do](http://en.opensuse.org/openSUSE:Conference_todo_list), like
       organizing hardware for the venue, set up internet, foods and drinks and so on.
 This is all done by community members and open for your help.
-If you want to help, you™re more than welcome to contribute to the conferences success.
+If you want to help, youâ€™re more than welcome to contribute to the conferences success.
 A good start is to subscribe to the mailinglist opensuse-conference@opensuse.org .

 If you prefer to give a hand during the conference days, also great, we are looking
         for**volunteers**.
-Many hands are needed to get the event going and it would be good if we could share the work so that it™s more fun for everybody.
+Many hands are needed to get the event going and it would be good if we could share the work so that itâ€™s more fun for everybody.

 **Please**Â go through the list onÂ [the volunteers page](http://en.opensuse.org/openSUSE:Conference_volunteers)Â and
       find where you could jump in and help.
 Simply add your name or nick into the list where you